-We shall feature steam haulage from Hellifield to Carlisle and return.
+We shall feature steam haulage by 46233 Duchess of Sutherland from Hellifield to Carlisle and return.
 This will include the world famous Settle & Carlisle Railway, one of the great railway journeys in Britain.
 There will be time in Carlisle before returning to Hellifield hauled by a steam locomotive, with diesel haulage back to Norwich.

 We leave Norwich early in the morning and make our way across rural Norfolk to Hellifield diesel-hauled, calling at Wymondham, Attleborough, Thetford, March and Peterborough to pick up passengers.
 We shall then make our way northwards towards the Leeds area where we pick up the Aire Valley line through Skipton to Hellifield.
 Here we will attach our steam locomotive for the run to Carlisle over the famous 72-mile long Settle to Carlisle line.